 Sooner or later, salespeople chasing bigger and better deals will have to win approval from executive buyers.
 But before selling to the C-suite is even a possibility, reps must somehow gain access to these elusive buyers - which is anything but easy.

 Sales reps should first understand the mindset of a typical C-level buyer.
 They are extremely busy, and usually have a spate of high-level business concerns on their minds: revenue, margins, growth, strategy, talent retention, sales productivity, technology investments and more.
 Your product, solution or service is probably of zero interest to a CEO, for instance, unless it applies to one of those key pain points.

 On top of that, executives are already inundated by other sales teams’ outreach, much of which is likely irrelevant to their business needs.
 This leads the executive to believe you will also waste his or her time, making it an uphill sales battle from the start.

-With planning and the right approach, however, sellers can cut through the noise and get skeptical C-level prospects to engage them.
-Read on for 5 prospecting tips to help reps do just that.
+With planning and the right approach, however, selling to the C-suite can be much more fruitful.
+Read on for 5 prospecting tips to help you achieve better results.

 1. Leverage a Champion

 The smoothest way to access C-level buyers is to go through someone they already know and trust.
 This could be a former work colleague or a common customer.
 Often, it will be a key stakeholder working under the executive – your champion.

 A champion developed properly has the internal sway to move your opportunity forward.
 If your champion is built into a strong enough advocate, he or she will effectively sell for you.
 This method requires time and patience, but when it works, it’s your easiest ticket to an audience with the C-level.